ArenKDesai/Aren-s-Notes/operating systems 3.md

 What about metadata storage?

 ### Contiguous Allocation
 Like the array idea.
 Seek cost is low --- it's just indexes in an array.
 The metadata is pretty small as well.
 However, external fragmentation is horrible.
 Finally, if we want to grow a file, then what?
 Do we have to iterate over the entire array?
+This idea is a little naive.